Ben-Gurion-University-Lab/transformers-paper/README.md

 # Transformer Architectures for Respiratory Sound Analysis and Multimodal Diagnosis

-This repository contains supporting code for the "Transformer Architectures for Respiratory Sound Analysis and Multimodal Diagnosis" paper.
-It contains the shared Python library code, sample WAV files, model files, and command-line scripts for running AST and Moondream2 asthma inference and evaluation.
+The repository holds the code accompanying the "Transformer Architectures for Respiratory Sound Analysis and Multimodal Diagnosis" paper.

+It contains the shared Python library, sample WAV files, model files, and command-line scripts for running AST and Moondream2 asthma inference and evaluation.

 ## Prerequisites